tedee-com/tedee-api-doc/docs/source/endpoints/gate/get-all.rst

 Get all
 ====================

-Get a list of all currently logged user gates
+Returns the gates of the currently logged-on user.

 .. code-block:: sh